ningchencontact/azure-docs.zh-tw/articles/search/search-howto-concurrency.md

             serviceClient.Indexes.Delete("test", accessCondition: AccessCondition.GenerateIfExistsCondition());

             // This is slightly better than using the Exists method since it makes only one round trip to
-            // Azure Search instead of potentially two.
+            // Azure Cognitive Search instead of potentially two.
 It also avoids an extra Delete request in cases where
             // the resource is deleted concurrently, but this doesn't matter much since resource deletion in
-            // Azure Search is idempotent.
+            // Azure Cognitive Search is idempotent.

             // And we're done!
 Bye!
             Console.WriteLine("Complete.
 Press any key to end application...\n");